Monday, September 30, 2013

 Review

-In hopes of watching a film worthy of my time and entertainment, I was shocked to watch this piece of blandness that's DRAGONBALL EVOLUTION.
+In hopes of watching a film worthy of my time and entertainment, I was shocked to watch this piece of blandness, which is DRAGONBALL EVOLUTION.
 I know it's hard to express my disappointment in this movie, but it wasn't my favourite.
 I am a very loyal fanatic of the action anime show Dragon Ball Z, and what the filmmakers have tried to sketch out in this film is a failed adaptation.
 It made me wish I had chosen something different.
 The special effects and the scriptwriting have no flow.

 The actors seemed miscast for the roles (except for James Marsters, who did well as the ruthless villain Piccolo), including Justin Chatwin in his portrayal of his Super Saiyan hero Goku.
 There are also a few funny bits that made me laugh.